Domestic Violence: Relevant Even If Nonphysical or Unreported

 If granted, the temporary restraining order is in effect for 14 days unless a different time period is set by the court.
 The court sets the matter for hearing so the judge can hear all of the evidence regarding the abuse.
 The judge then makes a decision on whether to continue the protection in a temporary or permanent injunction.

-Scenarios/examples of emotional abuse:
+Scenarios and examples of emotional abuse:

 Denying that certain events, discussions, arguments, etc. ever occurred and trying to make the individual appear to be mentally unstable.
 This is also known as gaslighting.